jacobmacdonnell/InteliJob/docs/DEPLOYMENT_GUIDE.md

-# Job Intelligence Scanner - Complete Setup & Deployment Guide 🚀
+# InteliJob - Complete Setup & Deployment Guide 🚀

 This is your **one-stop guide** for everything from development setup to production deployment.